 SDR: Don't use Guaranteed space, but within the storage class definition set the 'Sustained Data Rate' parameter to a value that should be a multiple of four.
 The system assumes that each stripe runs at 4MB/s so it divides that number by four to determine the number of stripes to use.
 The reason it divides by 4 is for historical reasons based on the speed of spinning 3390 format disks.

-If you define a storageclass called 'STRIPED', then to allocated a striped file, you either code STORCLAS(STRIPED) in your IDCAMS allocation, or pick a dataset pattern and put a clause in your STORCLAS ACS routine so datasets matching that pattern get the STRIPED storage class.
+If you define a storageclass called 'STRIPED', then to allocated a striped file, you either code STORCLAS(STRIPED) in your IDCAMS allocation, or pick a dataset name, so that when the STORCLAS ACS routine is invoked, datasets matching that pattern get the STRIPED storage class.
 To convert a file to striped, rename the old file and all its components, re-allocate the original file with a STRIPED storage class, then IDCAMS REPRO the data from the old file to the new one.

 Every stripe in a striped file can go to 255 extents with 123 extents on a single volume.
 The maximum number of stripes is 16, so the maximum number of extents is 4080.

 A stripe can go multi-volume, but the process is a bit complicated.

 The stripes on a file that is allocated with the Gspace method cannot go multi-volume as you cannot specify candidate volumes.
 If you code VOLUMES(* * * * ) in your allocation you get 4 stripes on one volume.